ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 # Initialization
 We're installing the project on a compute canada virtual machine instance with Ubuntu 16 installed.
 If installing on a different environment, the only real requirement is that the OS is POSIX compliant and that all the software listed in the 'Required Software' section can run on it.
+That said, running with Ubuntu will likely vastly simplify installing all the requirements of the project, and you will be able to follow this guide more closely.

 I like to set up a user responsible for running the project and having ownership over the project's files and services.
 This simplifies privileges and makes it easy for multiple users to administrate the project.